Kevin Croom: Ultimate Fighting Championship

 Croom, replacing Giga Chikadze as a COVID replacement, was scheduled to face Alex Caceres on August 29, 2020, at UFC Fight Night: Smith vs. Rakić The following day, Croom was removed after also testing positive for COVID and replaced by fellow newcomer Austin Springer.

 Croom made his UFC debut, as an injury fill in for Matt Frevola, against Roosevelt Roberts on September 12, 2020, at UFC Fight Night: Waterson vs. Hill.
 Croom won the fight via a guillotine choke in round one.
 This fight earned him the Performance of the Night award.
 After the fight, Croom said on Twitter that he had only $64 in his bank account before the fight.

 On November 4, it was announced by the Nevada State Athletic Commission (NSAC) that the fight with Roosevelt Roberts would be overturned to a no contest, after Croom tested positive for marijuana.
 Croom was suspended for 4 1⁄2 months and had to pay a fine of $1,800.

 Croom faced Alex Caceres on February 27, 2021, at UFC Fight Night: Rozenstruik vs. Gane.
 He lost the bout via unanimous decision.

 Croom was scheduled to face Marcelo Rojo on August 28, 2021, at UFC on ESPN 30.
 However, Croom was removed from the bout in mid-August for undisclosed reasons.

 Croom faced Brian Kelleher, replacing Saidyokub Kakhramonov, on January 15, 2022, at UFC on ESPN 32.
 He lost the fight via unanimous decision.

 Croom faced Alateng Heili at UFC on ESPN 34 on April 16, 2022.
 He lost the fight via TKO early into the first round.

 In May 2022, it was reported that Croom was released from UFC.

 Post UFC

 In his first bout after his UFC release, Croom faced Brad Robinson on September 10, 2022 at Synergy FC: Kansas City Fight Night.
 He won the bout via majority decision.

+Bare-knuckle boxing

+Bare Knuckle Fighting Championship

+Croom made his BKFC debut on November 18, 2022 at BKFC 33 against Sean Wilson and won by knockout in the second round.

+Croom faced Chevvy Bridges on February 17, 2023 at BKFC: KnuckleMania 3 and won the bout by first round knockout.

+Croom faced Tony Soto on October 20, 2023 at BKFC 52 and lost by unanimous decision.
+This fight earned him a Fight of the Night award.

+Croom was scheduled to face Emeka Ifekandu on August 16, 2024 at BKFC Fight Night: Kansas City.
+However, the bout was pulled from the card for unknown reasons.